 - Freeware Game: The 2004 edition (the 2010 edition is a commercial product).

 - Gay Option: Sort of.
-You can't choose to be straight or gay (just like in Real Life!), but your character will randomly become exclusively interested only in members of the same sex...which means that it's impossible for your character to get married or have children.
+You can't choose to be straight or gay, but your character will randomly become exclusively interested only in members of the same sex...which means that it's impossible for your character to get married or have children.
 Unless they live in the Netherlands.
+If you turn down the first couple of gay romances, the game offers to rule out same-sex relationships.

-- Getting Crap Past the Player: In the '10 version at least, if you're a infertile man, your fertile wife can still have babies...
+- Getting Crap Past the Player: In the 2007 and 2010 version, if you're a infertile man, your fertile wife can still have babies...

 - Heroic Sacrifice: As mentioned above, you can die trying to save your friend.
 Unlike many aspects of the game, you do get a choice in this, and you're not guaranteed to die.